wireapp/wire-server-deploy/offline/instrument_monitoring.md

 - Setup a local persistent volume to use as prometheus data storage on a certain node
 - Disable both Alertmanager and grafana operator which is part of the helm stack.

-Before installing the helm chart, there are some works todo.
+Before we can install the helm chart, there are some items we need to take care of.
 First make sure the `wire-server-deploy` bundle has the `kube-prometheus-stack` chart.
-If the chart is not there, get it from one of the latest bundle and copy it to the current `charts` directory of the `wire-server-deploy` bundle.
+If the chart is not there, get it from one of the latest bundle and copy it to the current `charts` directory of your `wire-server-deploy` bundle.
 In case the `kube-prometheus-stack` chart needs to be copied in the running `wire-server-deploy` bundle there are some extra configurations needs to be made to have a successful deployment.
 The following sections cover both cases.

 ### Instrument prometheus to scrape metrics